andru-kun/wildrig-multi/README.md

 # KNOWN ISSUES
 - **nexapow** is not supported on AMD gpu's with pre-RDNA architecture
+- **evohash** and some other x-like algorithms produce incorrect shares on NVIDIA Blackwell gpu's
 - any report is welcome! :)

 # SUPPORTED GPU's